ayushmaskey/ayushmaskey.github.io/bigdatas/docker-basics.md

 This opens the file.py in sublime in localhost.
 Combination of rsub package and shared volumes in docker simplify editing codes a much improved experience.

-conlusion
-I really enjoyed using docker so far.
-For one, docker is lightweight compared to VM and it is very easy to get up and running.
-Once I have a good image, I don’t need to worry about troubleshooting errors in my OS.
-If there is an error discard the container and mont a new one with prebuilt good image and same volume for data and code.
-Going forward I am thinking about bare minimum OS.
-I would probably need couple of  ide and web browser.
-Everything else I can run with isolated docker containers.
+I have really enjoyed using docker for the last couple of months.
+For one, docker is lightweight compared to a virtual machine and it is very easy to get up and running.
+I don’t need to test new packages in my local machine and all the errors and troubleshooting that comes with it.
+If there is an error discard the container and mount a new one with prebuilt good image, using same shared volume for data and code.
+For a big team it is easy to package and ship the program.
+It can replicate cluster of machines which makes building apps for clustered environment convienent and cost effective.
+And it is one of the better solution to deploy in the production environment as well and best of all it is free.